-We stayed at the Auberge les Volpières, an inn that offered a demi-pension, which means that in addition to room and breakfast, they also offered dinner.
+We stayed at the Auberge les Volpières, an inn that had a demi-pension option, which means that in addition to room and breakfast, they also offered dinner.
 Oof, what a dinner.
 4 courses: appetizer, entree, cheese, and dessert.
 16 euros if you were staying there, 19 if you weren’t.
 All home made and copious.
 One evening they were serving the big regional specialties.
 For the appetizer: Pounti, a baked dish of flour, eggs, bits of sausage, and dried prunes.
 Utterly unusual and delicious.
 The main course was Aligot, the ultimate comfort food.
 Made of pureed potatoes, cream, butter, a bit of garlic, and lots of Tomme cheese, it was slapped from a vat onto our plates by the proprietor’s mother, a friendly 83 year old woman who could easily beat me in an arm-wrestling match.
 The woman had guns from all of that Aligot slinging!

 Aligot is served with sausage.
 This is mountain food for hardworking people, not for car passenger tourists.
 I happily did justice to what I was served, but I went to bed with a cannonball in my stomach and could. not. sleep.

 At breakfast, after a couple of cups of coffee, I asked my traveling companions to make the day’s decisions and to keep me from wandering into traffic.
 Paula suggested the town of Brioude.
 Yes.
 Put me in the car please.

 The town is beautiful, but it’s the basilica that’s the real draw.